-Car depreciation is the process of your car losing value as it gets older.
-It's the reason why your car is worth less when you sell than when you bought it.
+Car depreciation is the process that sees your car lose value as it gets older.
+It's the reason your car is worth less when you sell than when you bought it.

 What is a car depreciation rate?

-Note that, while depreciation is often described as a rate that's either fast or slow, figures in this area are given as a percentage of the vehicle's value remaining.
+While depreciation is often described as either fast or slow, figures in this area are given as a percentage of the vehicle's value remaining.
 For example, a car might be estimated to be worth 65% of its brand-new price after three years of ownership – in this case, that would be a fairly slow rate of depreciation compared to the average car.

 How to work out car depreciation

-There are several ways to calculate car depreciation.
-Most vehicle sales companies like dealerships and car supermarkets will subscribe to a data provider such as Cap HPI.
-This will provide them with detailed estimates for vehicle values over time and, thus, how much a car will depreciate.
+There are several ways to work out a car's depreciation.
+Most vehicle sellers like dealerships and car supermarkets will subscribe to a data provider such as Cap HPI.
+This will provide them with detailed estimates for vehicle values over time and, from this, they can work out how much a car will depreciate.

 If you're a private buyer, however, that's not a very viable option.
-In this case, it can be very useful to look at a representative finance arrangement for a particular vehicle.
-You can compare the vehicle's list price at the point of purchase with its guaranteed future value (GFV or GMFV) – subtracting the GFV from the list price will give you the amount of money the seller expects the vehicle to lose over the length of the finance agreement.
+In this case, it can be useful to look at a representative finance arrangement for a particular vehicle.
+You can compare the vehicle's list price at the point of purchase with its guaranteed future value (GFV or GMFV).
+Subtracting the GFV from the list price will give you the amount of money the seller expects the vehicle to lose over the length of the finance agreement.

 How much does a car depreciate per year?

-This is similar to asking 'how long is a piece of string?'.
-The answer depends on the model of car and the brand that builds it.
-It's also affected by how old the car is to begin with – depreciation is usually faster in a car's early years before slowing down as it gets older.
-Of course, you'll also need to factor in the number of miles you've covered in it, as this also impacts your car's specific rate of depreciation.
+This is similar to asking 'how long is a piece of string?' – the answer depends on the model of car and the brand that builds it.
+It's also affected by how old the car is to begin with, as depreciation is usually faster in a car's early years before slowing down as it gets older.
+Of course, you'll also need to factor in the number of miles you've covered, which will also impact your car's specific rate of depreciation.

 As a very rough guide, here are some ballpark figures for how much depreciation you might see in an average car's lifetime: